James Cooke: Why Health And Safety Trumps A Striped Lawn!

 The art of Property Management is all about balance and the best property managers are skilled in negotiating resolutions between these competing needs, often against limited resources.

-Leaseholders want to see funds spent on those initiatives that look great, and add value to their property like landscape gardening, new communal flooring, better lighting and so on.
+Leaseholders want to see funds pent on those initiatives that look great, and add value to their property like landscape gardening, new communal flooring, better lighting and so on.
 They want great internal and external decorations, great cleaning, and gardening.
 They want their block to look fabulous because they know it adds value and they feel great to have friends and family visit.
 For leaseholders health and safety law comes a distant second when competing with a great looking block.

 Like leaseholders, landlords are keen to see work that adds value to their investment.
 They like to see initiatives that improve the look and feel of the place.